Eucalyptus Cladocalyx | Clado

 The timber as with some other hardwoods is known to sometimes leach.
 It is suggested to use stainless steel fastenings and brackets when used externally in high end carpentry applications as the tannins in the timber react with ferrous metals which can cause dark markings.
 Any initial markings left from leaching or a reaction with ferrous metals will disappear over time.

-The specie is very well suited as a replacement to previously imported tropical Hardwood used in external applications such as Balua, Ekki, Tali, Greenheart etc. IT is far superior in external applications to the likes of Meranti, Iroko, Mahogany, Limbali, Sapele etc.
+The specie is very well suited as a replacement to previously imported tropical Hardwood used in external applications such as Balau, Ekki, Tali, Greenheart, Massranduba etc. It is far superior in external applications to the likes of Meranti, Iroko, Mahogany, Limbali, Sapele and Garapa.

 An extract from " The Mechanical Properties of Timbers - With particular reference to those grown in the Republic of South Africa" published by C.H.
 Banks (South African Forestry Research Institute).